man skär mineralull med Sollex kniv 2000 och knivblad 261

 Cross cutting the mineral wool

-To cut across, unpack the roll of mineral wool and mark both sides.
-Then a level bar, such as a ruler, is attached and a board is placed under the material to prevent the knife from dulling.
-The knife is pulled along the ruler.
-If you can't cut the material in one motion, cut several times until the material is cut all the way through.
-The blades of the tool you use to cut the wool should always be well sharpened.
-It is best to cut the material crosswise.
-If the mineral wool is in sheets, cut them one at a time.
+To cut crosswise, unroll the mineral wool and mark both sides.
+Attach a level bar, such as a ruler, and position a board beneath the insulation material to keep the knife from dulling.
+The knife is being pulled alongside the ruler.
+If you can't cut the material in one motion, cut it multiple times until it's completely cut through.
+Always keep the blades you use to cut the wool or mineral insulation materials sharp.
+It's recommended to cut the insulation material crosswise.
+If the mineral wool is in sheets, cut it one at a time.

 JavaScript seem to be disabled in your browser.